livewire/docs/source/docs/triggering-actions.blade.md

 @endverbatim
 @endcode

-Notice that we are no longer calling the `setMessageToHello` function, we are direcly specifying, what we want data set to.
+Notice that we are no longer calling the `setMessageToHello` function, we are directly specifying, what we want data set to.

 @tip
 This can save on lots of redundant, one-line component methods that only exist to set, or toggle the value of component property.